mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 The player's movement speed.
 Caps at 1.6.

+* noKnockback; bool

+If true, the player isn't affected by knockback.

+* noFallDamage; bool

+If true, the player isn't affected by fall damage.

 * numMinions; int

 The current number of minions.
 Set via projectiles flagged as minion.